Quantum Satake in type A: part I: Introduction

 The original geometric Satake equivalence (see, for instance, \cite{GinzburgGS}) can be similarly rephrased as an equivalence of $2$-categories between $\RepOm$ and some $2$-category of perverse sheaves on affine partial flag varieties.
 Maximally singular Soergel bimodules should be (roughly) thought of as the equivariant hypercohomologies of these perverse sheaves, though thankfully they have an independent algebraic definition.

 Inside $\RepOm$ one can consider the additive sub-$2$-category $\FundOm$ whose $1$-morphisms are tensor products of fundamental representations.
 There are certain $1$-morphisms in $\mSSBim$ which correspond to fundamental representations in $\RepOm$, which could be called \emph{fundamental} singular Soergel bimodules.
-Clearly, $\FundOm$ should be equivalent to (degree $0$ maps between) compositions of fundamental singular Soergel bimodules, a statement equivalent to Soergel Satake.
+Clearly, $\FundOm$ should be equivalent to the monoidal sub-$2$-category of $\mSSBim$ generated by fundamental singular Soergel bimodules\footnote{More precisely, there should be a functor from $\FundOm$ to this sub-$2$-category which is essentially surjective up to grading shift, faithful, and full onto degree $0$ maps.}, a statement equivalent to Soergel Satake.
 Sadly, neither $2$-category is well-understood in general.

 In type $A$, however, all fundamental representations are miniscule.
 In this case, the fundamental singular Soergel bimodules are actually easy to describe, being the generating $1$-morphisms in the $2$-category of \emph{maximally singular Bott-Samelson bimodules} $\mSBSBim$ inside $\mSSBim$.
 Moreover, in type $A$ both $\FundOm$ and $\SSBim$ have a presentation by generators and relations using planar diagrams (\cite{CKM} and \cite{EWGR4SSB} respectively), which is why we consider these categories to be ``algebraic."
 The equivalence between $\FundOm$ and $\mSBSBim$ in type $A$ will be called the algebraic Satake equivalence, and will be proven by exploiting these presentations.